 City receipts and expenditures are compiled on a cash basis, pursuant to accounting procedures prescribed by the Auditor, which are generally applicable to all Ohio political subdivisions.
 The records of these cash receipts and expenditures are converted annually for audit purposes to a modified accrual and accrual basis of accounting.
 These accounting procedures conform to generally accepted accounting principles as recommended by the Governmental Accounting Standards Board.
-Those recommendations, among other things, provide for a basic set of financial statements, which include a government-wide statement of net assets and a government-wide statement of activities on a full accrual basis.
-In addition, the basic financial statements also include a balance sheet and statement of revenues, expenditures and changes in fund balances on a modified accrual basis of accounting for the general fund, each major special revenue, debt service (bond retirement) and capital project fund (referred to as governmental funds) and all other governmental funds; a statement of net assets, a statement of revenues, expenses and changes in net assets, and a statement of cash flows on a full accrual basis of accounting for all major enterprise funds, other enterprise funds and internal service funds (referred to as proprietary funds); and a statement of net assets and a statement of changes in net assets for the City's fiduciary funds on a full accrual basis.
+Those recommendations, among other things, provide for a basic set of financial statements, which include a government-wide statement of net position and a government-wide statement of activities on a full accrual basis.
+In addition, the basic financial statements also include a balance sheet and statement of revenues, expenditures and changes in fund balances on a modified accrual basis of accounting for the general fund, each major special revenue, debt service (bond retirement) and capital project fund (referred to as governmental funds) and all other governmental funds; a statement of net position, a statement of revenues, expenses and changes in net position, and a statement of cash flows on a full accrual basis of accounting for all major enterprise funds, other enterprise funds and internal service funds (referred to as proprietary funds); and a statement of fiduciary net position and a statement of changes in net assets for the City's fiduciary funds on a cash basis.

-The City's Audit and Budget Division within the Department of Finance is responsible for finalization of City accrual financial statements, monitoring and improvement of internal controls for accounting, cash management and other fiscal activities, and special reviews of the City's accounting system.
+The City's Audit and Budget Division within the Department of Finance is responsible for finalization of City financial statements, monitoring and improvement of internal controls for accounting, cash management and other fiscal activities, and special reviews of the City's accounting system.

 Beginning with the audit of 1981 and continuing through the audit of 2002, the Auditor authorized the City to contract with an independent public accounting firm for an audit of the City's finances.
-The audit of the City's general-purpose financial statements for each of the years 2004 through 2014 was performed by the Auditor, the most recent of which was completed through December 31, 2014.
-The City formally received the report of that audit on August 31, 2015.
-Copies of the full 2015 Comprehensive Annual Financial Report (CAFR) will be available and can be obtained by writing to the Director of Finance at the address set forth in the Introductory Statement.
+The audit of the City's financial statements for each of the years 2004 through 2016 was performed by the Auditor, the most recent of which was completed through December 31, 2016.
+The Independent Auditor's Report is dated August 11, 2017 and will be available upon release by the Auditor's Office.
+Copies of the full 2016 Comprehensive Annual Financial Report (CAFR) can be viewed on the City of Akron website, akronohio.gov, or obtained by writing to the Director of Finance at the address set forth in the Introductory Statement.

-The City has issued a CAFR for each of the calendar years 1983 through 2014.
-The City's CAFR for the years 1984 through 2014, were awarded the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association of the United States and Canada (GFOA).
+The City has issued a CAFR for each of the calendar years 1983 through 2016.
+The City's CAFR for the years 1984 through 2015, were awarded the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association of the United States and Canada (GFOA).
 As explained by the GFOA, the Certificate of Achievement is the highest form of recognition for excellence in state and local government financial reporting.
 In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year only.
-The City has also received the GFOA Distinguished Budget Presentation Award for the years 1985 through 2015.
+The City has also received the GFOA Distinguished Budget Presentation Award for the years 1985 through 2016.

-See Appendix A for a comparative summary of general fund receipts and expenditures for the last five fiscal years and budgeted for 2016.
-Appendix B sets forth receipts and expenditures for all funds for 2011 to 2015.
+See Appendix A for a comparative summary of general fund receipts and expenditures for the last five fiscal years and budgeted for 2017.
+Appendix B sets forth receipts and expenditures for all funds for 2012 to 2016.